Adillwma/QuantumHarmonics/README.md

 ### Simulation
-We will attempt to calulate the eigenvalues and eigenvectors by solving the time independant schrodinger equation using numerical methods and compare the results to the exact analytical solutions shown above to validate our methodology.
+We will now attempt to calulate the eigenvalues and eigenvectors of the same QHO system, this time by solving the time independant schrodinger equation using numerical methods.
+We can then compare the results to the exact analytical solutions shown above to validate our methodology.

 The energy levels $E_n$, and the wavefunctions $\psi$ of the quantum harmonic oscillator can be calculated from the eigenvalues and eigenvectors of the Schrödinger equation for a one-dimensional harmonic oscillator potential.
 The time-independent Schrödinger equation in 1D can be written :